On the semi-classical analysis of the groundstate energy of the Dirichlet Pauli operator III: Magnetic fields that change sign: Coming back to the Witten Laplacian

 If $\beta \in (-\frac 12, \frac 12)$, we have on $x_2=0$ two critical points corresponding to a maximum and a minimum of $\psi_\beta$, and, on $x_1=2\beta$, two symmetric critical points corresponding if $\beta\neq 0$ to two saddle points.

-If we apply (generalization of) the results of Helffer--Nier \cite{HKN}, the rate of decay will correspond to the difference between the minimum (which is unique) and the value at a saddle point (which is in any case $0$).
-Actually, we can apply more directly the Freidlin--Wentzell theorem (see~\eqref{resFW}) and get a decay corresponding to the difference between the minimum and the value at the boundary which is zero.
+If we apply (generalization of) the results of Helffer--Nier \cite{HeNi}, the rate of decay will correspond to the difference between the minimum (which is unique) and the value at a saddle point (which is in any case $0$).
+The Freidlin--Wentzell theorem (see~\eqref{resFW}) does not directly applied (we have more than one critical point) but does not give a better result.
 We can consequently not get in this way the oscillation of~$\psi_\beta$.

-Hence at least for this example, the upper bound given by the Witten Laplacian does not lead to any improvement.
+Hence for this example, the upper bound given by the Witten Laplacian does not lead to any improvement in comparison with the result obtained previously by Theorem \ref{th1.3ga}.